chasetec/chasetec.github.io/_posts/2019-10-13-wanhao-duplicator-i3-bltouch.md

 **The official instructions say to remove (break off) the C7 capacitor for versions 3+ of the BLTouch.
 I have NOT done this and so far have had no problems with a v3.0 BLtouch manufactured on April 22 2019.**

-Problems potentially include inaccurate readings or the BLTouch signal not being detected which could result in your nozzle crashing into your bed while homing.
+C7 problems potentially include inaccurate readings or the BLTouch signal not being detected which could result in your nozzle crashing into your bed while homing.
 When first testing your BLTouch make sure you trigger it by hand well above the bed so you can turn off the power if the printer does not recognize the signal.

 Thanks goes to [https://3dprinterwiki.info/wiki/wanhao-duplicator-i3/part-specifications/](https://3dprinterwiki.info/wiki/wanhao-duplicator-i3/part-specifications/) and [https://www.thingiverse.com/groups/i3/forums/general/topic:30927](https://www.thingiverse.com/groups/i3/forums/general/topic:30927) for providing information about A4 actually being pin 27 on the i3.